wegoerling/pat/README.md

 7. Check the install is working by running help menu `node index.js -h` or the version `node index.js -v`

 ## How to Use \ User Instructions
-The following files demostrates how to use the application via console command line.
+The following files demostrates how to use the application features via the console command line.

 *EVA Task Generator CSS- Customizable & scalable CSS template* **docs/qna/images/CSS Demo.mp4**